- Brand name

 - lithium or lithium containing medicines (e.g. Lithicarb)

-- anti-inflammatory medicines (these are used to relieve pain, swelling and other symptoms of inflammation, including arthritis) and include non-steroidal antinflammatory agents - NSAIDs (for example Voltaren, Indocid) and COX-2 inhibitors (for example Celebrex).
-Taking a combination of Ksart HCT and an anti-inflammatory medicine may damage your kidneys.
+- anti-inflammatory medicines, used to relieve pain, swelling and other symptoms of inflammation, including arthritis.
+These include nonsteroidal anti-inflammatory agents – NSAIDS (e.g. Voltaren, Indocid) and COX-2 inhibitors (e.g. Celebrex)

 - alcoholic drinks